 Registered Golf For Blind, Inc. with State of Florida as a non-profit corporation.

 Developed Golfforblind.org website for publicity and fund-raising to provide systems to enhance adaptive golf learning and a Paralympic golf sport for the blind.

 Donate today to support golf for blind!

-Gifts by check may be made to Golf For blind, Inc. and mailed to Golf For Blind, Inc., 638 La Jolla Ave., Sun City Center, FL 33573
+Check donations may be mailed to Golf For Blind, Inc., 638 La Jolla Ave., Sun City Center, FL 33573